IndenScale/SequenceFormer/README.md

 -   **Atomic Content Protection**: Guarantees that fenced content blocks (like code, diagrams, or tables) are never split, preserving their integrity.
 -   **Multi-Modal VLM Integration**: Can analyze embedded images, generate descriptions, and reconstruct the content to include both text and image analysis in a structured format.
 -   **Customizable Metadata Extraction**: Use a simple JSON schema to instruct the LLM to classify and tag each chunk according to your specific needs (e.g., by document type, form, or any other category).
+-   **Layout-Aware Processing with `minerU`**: Natively supports the output format of `minerU`, allowing it to process complex documents (like PDFs) with an understanding of their original layout, including text blocks and images.
+-   **Small Chunk Merging**: Automatically merges chunks that are too small with adjacent chunks under the same heading, ensuring that all final chunks meet a minimum size threshold for better semantic coherence.
 -   **Streaming Output**: Produces a JSONL stream of `Atom Chunks`, ideal for immediate ingestion into downstream systems like vector databases.
 -   **Robust & Configurable**: Highly configurable through CLI arguments, `.env` files, and a global config.